 I wrote my PhD dissertation, titled Artistic and Ethical Values in the Experience of Narratives, at the University of Maryland, College Park, under the supervision of Jerrold Levinson.

-I am currently an Assistant Professor of Philosophy at Lafayette College, in Easton, Pennsylvania.
+I am currently an Associate Professor of Philosophy at Lafayette College, in Easton, Pennsylvania.
 Prior to moving to Lafayette, I held appointments at Wayne State University and at Grand Valley State University.

 My most recent publications include:

 - “Ethical Criticism in Perspective: A Defense of Radical Moralism.”
 Journal of Aesthetics and Art Criticism (2013).

 - “Ethicism, Particularism, and Artistic Categorization.”
 Ethical Perspectives (2013).

 - Aesthetics: The Key Thinkers (edited).
 New York and London: Continuum 2012.